LiamO-814/Smart-Home-Remote/README.md

 ## Outline

 The general outline of this project can be summarized in the following circuit:
 <!--- ![General Circuit](https://github.com/LiamO-814/Smart-Home-Remote/blob/main/References/GeneralCircuit.png) -->

 <img alt="General Circuit" src="https://github.com/LiamO-814/Smart-Home-Remote/blob/main/References/GeneralCircuit.png" width="40%" height="40%">

+It is as simple as 9 GPIO Pins ties to 9 Push Button Switches, a battery and charge controller, and a Wi-Fi enabled microcontroller to run the show.
+No rocket science needed or involved here.

 Fritzing is a bit limited in terms of parts, so I had to use some substitutes.